How to Justify Demolition Costs to a Board: A Strategic Guide for Project Managers

 What materials are currently banned from South Carolina C&D landfills?

 South Carolina law prohibits the disposal of 5 specific categories of waste in C&D landfills, including whole tires and lead-acid batteries.
 You can’t dispose of liquid waste, hazardous chemicals, or regulated asbestos-containing material in these facilities.
 These bans, enforced under Regulation 61-107.19, protect the environment and prevent toxic leaching into the surrounding soil.
-All banned items must be diverted to specialized hazardous waste processing centers.
+All banned items must be diverted to specialized processing centers, and if you need to manage scrap tires, you can find out more about recycling solutions.

 The Power of Precision: A Guide to Demolition Heavy Machinery in SC